bunkerity/bunkerweb/docs/integrations.md

 - One for communication between **BunkerWeb** and **autoconf**
 - Another one for communication between **BunkerWeb** and **web applications**

-You can now create the BunkerWeb container with the `AUTOCONF_MODE=yes` setting and the `bunkerweb.AUTOCONF` label (replace 10.20.30.0/24 with the subnet specified before) :
+You can now create the BunkerWeb container with the `AUTOCONF_MODE=yes` setting and the `bunkerweb.INSTANCE` label (replace 10.20.30.0/24 with the subnet specified before) :

 ```shell
 docker run \